sharpton/shotmap/README.md

 You have to set your SHOTMAP_LOCAL environment variable.

+    export SHOTMAP_LOCAL=/my/home/directory/shotmap

-export SHOTMAP_LOCAL=/my/home/directory/shotmapt       <-- this is your github-checked-out copy of shotmap
+Where this is your github-checked-out copy of shotmap

 Now you need build a configuration file using build_conf_file.pl as follows: